DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 We consider _origin/master_ to be the main branch where the source code of HEAD always reflects a production-ready state.

 * safe to merge into project branches
-* staring point for supporting branches
+* starting point for supporting branches
 * contains only reviewed code

 #### The project branch